 Have you found the perfect property to turn into a commercial space, but the only problem is that it isn’t a commercial property?
+Can a residential property be converted to commercial?
 Don’t worry – you may be able to file for rezoning.
-Below, we’ve broken down the steps you need to take to turn a residential property into a commercial property.
+Below, we’ve broken down the steps on how to convert residential property to commercial property.

-Is it legal to turn a residential property into commercial property?
+Is it legal to convert residential to commercial property?

 Yes, you can turn a property that’s currently being used for residential purposes into one that’ll be used for commercial purposes.
 Do note, however, that you can’t convert your property’s use whenever you want.
 In short, you can’t simply decide to turn your property into a commercial space today, and be able to run a business from it by tomorrow.
 You will have to go through a legal process to be able to consider it a commercial property.

-So, how can you turn a residential lot into a commercial lot?
-Every city will have its own rules regarding property conversion, so it’s best to consult a real estate professional such as a property manager to be sure you abide by them.
+So, how to convert residential property to commercial property?
+Every city will have its own rules regarding property conversion, so it’s best to consult a real estate professional such as a commercial real estate property management service provider to be sure you abide by them.
 In general, however, here’s what you will need to do:

 #1 Research rezoning rules and regulations